 Goldie is back on Great Pond collecting data during the summer of 2014.

-The following slide show provides typical views Great Pond’s current temperature, oxygen, and plankton abundance while the buoy is deployed.
+The following slides show typical views Great Pond’s current temperature, oxygen, and plankton abundance while the buoy is deployed.
 We welcome your comments on new or improved ways to display the data.
-Click on the slide show to see the slides at full resolution.

 1) A cartoon of the lake conditions.
 Most items like wind, oxygen and temperature are physical measurements.
 Surface flow, upwelling/downwelling, and Secchi depth are computed parameters.
 We are still working on the upwelling/downwelling arrow.
 Secchi depth is only displayed during the day since we use light attenuation to compute this value.